emqx/neuron-docs/en_US/configuration/configuration.md

 ![Configuration Steps](./assets/config.png)

-### Step 1.
-Checking over All Available Plugins

-Neuron data acquisition and delivery are enabled using various industrial plugins.
-A specific feature can be used only when corresponding plugin has installed and activated by the License.
-Since Neuron is a loosely-decoupled architecture, each plugin runs as an independent process thread without interfering each others.

 ## Configuration APIs

-Alternatively, a set of configuraiton APIs is provided for integrating with industrial IoT platform, MES or other controlling systems.
+Alternatively, a set of configuration APIs is provided for integrating with industrial IoT platforms, MES, or other controlling systems.